Jbrimbelibap/TinyIO/README.md

 * Install Visual Studio
 * Install PlatformIO from the Extensions (restart)
 * Install the Espressif 32 platform from the PlatformIO Embedded tab (restart)
+* Check platformio.ini and chose the version of T-QT pro that you have (either 4mb flash 2mb psram or 8mb flash)
 * Clone the repository
-* Change the file ./include/CC1101utils.h and uncomment your CC1101 version(either the TICC1101 or the E07M1101D)
-* Connect USB-C cable to TTGO
+* Connect USB-C cable to T-QT pro
 * Build and upload

 ## How to use it

-Plug the ESP32 to a battery or a to a USB-C cable.
+Plug the device to a battery or a to a USB-C cable.
 The current menu structure is the following:

 ```bash
 │ Main